-IMPaCT is part of a £350 million initiative to train over 3,500 post graduate students in engineering and physical sciences, announced by the UK Universities and Science Minister in November 2013.
-The 4 years of training in the Centre will have a broad coverage of metal processing topics, such as single crystal casting,
+IMPaCT is part of a £350 million initiative to train post graduate students in engineering and physical sciences, announced by the UK Universities and Science Minister in November 2013.
+Training in the Centre will has a broad coverage of metal processing themes, such as single crystal casting,

-Beyond this, there is an array of student-led events organised by IMPaCT, e.g. mini-symposia, workshops and summer schools, where you can form interdisciplinary networks and collaborations, and I hope that you will take advantage of these – and let me know what other activities you would like.
+Beyond this, there are an array of student-led events organised by IMPaCT, e.g. mini-symposia, workshops and summer schools, where you can form interdisciplinary networks and collaborations.

 [*] Metallurgy Europe – A Renaissance Programme for 2012-2022 (Materials Science & Engineering Expert Committee, European Science Foundation, editor David Jarvis, June 2012